AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 - GCC 8 or newer
 - Clang 5 or newer

+Make sure to use the appropriate generator for your chosen compiler.
+For example:

+- The `MinGW Makefiles` generator is typically used with **GCC**.
+- The `Ninja` generator is commonly used with **Clang**.
+- On **Windows**, Visual Studio includes the MSVC toolchain, which serves as both generator and compiler, eliminating the need to to install GCC, Clang, or Ninja separately.

 The Python bindings for MaterialX are based on [PyBind11](https://github.com/pybind/pybind11), and support Python versions 3.9 and greater.
+For details, see [Building MaterialX Python](#building-materialx-python).

 On macOS, you'll need to [install Xcode](https://developer.apple.com/xcode/resources/), in order to get access to the Metal Tools as well as compiler toolchains.

-> [!Note] Notes
-> - `PyBind11` is included in the repository for basic usage.
-For advanced configurations, you can use a custom version by setting the `MATERIALX_PYTHON_PYBIND11_DIR` CMake variable.
-> - CMake builds involve two main steps: **Generate** and **Compile**.
->   - These steps often require different tools: the generator sets up the build system, while the compiler builds the code.
->   - The `MinGW Makefiles` generator is typically used with the `GCC` compiler.
->   - The `Ninja` generator is commonly paired with the `Clang` compiler.
->   - On Windows, Visual Studio includes the MSVC toolchain, which serves as both generator and compiler—no need to install GCC, Clang, or Ninja separately.

 ## Build Methods